-The Marijuana business will soon be legal in Massachusetts.
+The Marijuana business is now legal in Massachusetts.

 What does that mean?
 How does it work?

 Manufacturing (edibles, extracts)

 Special treatment licensing